slim-community/slim-vscode-tools/README.md

 ## Requirements

-- Visual Studio Code version 1.98.0 or higher
+- Visual Studio Code version 1.96.0 or higher
 - SLiM interpreter installed and accessible in your system's PATH or configured in the extension settings

 ## Installation

-Currently this extension is not published to the marketplace, so you will need to install it manually.

-There are a few ways to do this:

-You can build from source:
+### From the VS Code Marketplace (Recommended)
+1. Open VS Code
+2. Go to Extensions View by pressing Ctrl+Shift+X (Windows/Linux) or Cmd+Shift+X (Mac)
+3. Search for "slim-tools"
+4. Click Install

+### From Source
 1. Clone the repository
 2. Run `npm install` to install the dependencies
 3. Run `npm run package` to package the extension
 4. Install the resulting package with `code --install-extension slim-vscode-tools-<current-version-number>-.vsix` (this assumes you've installed the `vscode` command line tool)

-You can use the prepackaged package from the releases:
+### From GitHub Releases
-1. get the latest version from the [GitHub repository](https://github.com/slim-community/slim-tools/releases)
+1. Download the latest `.vsix` file from the [GitHub releases](https://github.com/slim-community/slim-vscode-tools/releases)
-2. Install the `.vsix` file manually with `code --install-extension slim-vscode-tools-<current-version-number>-.vsix`
+2. Install via command line: `code --install-extension slim-vscode-tools-<version>.vsix`

-Optionally you can install the `.vsix` file from within `vscode` by:
-1. Open `vscode`.
-2. Go to Extensions View by pressing Ctrl+Shift+X (Windows/Linux) or Cmd+Shift+X (Mac).
-3. Click on the More Actions (⋮) menu at the top right of the Extensions panel.
-4. Select "Install from VSIX...".
-5. Locate and select the .vsix file from your system.
-6. Click Install and wait for it to complete.
+3. Or install from within VS Code: Extensions View → More Actions (⋮) → "Install from VSIX..."

 ## Extension Settings